 Day 2 – Afternoon (Orphanage Trip): We swapped out with the crew that had gone to feed the refugee camps so that we were able to attend the orphanages.
 We were able to visit two orphanages.
 One had roughly 25 children and the second had 21 children with disabilities.
 At the first orphanage, I volunteered to help make the kids lunches.
 Once I finished I was able to sit down and play with a little girl.
 She was too shy to talk to me but I did manage to find out that she was four years old.
 Jacob and Sean had previously bought a bunch of toys for the children, one of which was a little toolkit.
 I was showing her how to put the plastic nuts and bolts together when we all got called to lunch.
 What blew me away was how happy the children were that we were there to play with them.
 Before we left, some of the BTA members bought the children a piñata, which they promptly hung up and destroyed.
 With some strategically placed hits, candy was flying everywhere.
 At the second orphanage, we were told that some of them would need to be picked up and carried around.
 I was fortunate enough to get a young boy that liked to be thrown in the air and spun around in circles.
 I carried him around for a solid 30 minutes before my arms started to give out and I had to pass him off.
 After a short break, he was back in my arms for the rest of the stay.

-Day 3: We were back on site for 8:30am to ensure that we could complete the project by the 12:00pm deadline.
+Day 3: We were back on site at 8:30am to ensure that we could complete the project by the 12:00pm deadline.
 This allowed enough time for the local pastor to bless the home for the two families.
 I was tasked with odd jobs to tie up loose ends, including caulking windows and cleaning up the job site.
 The entire team descended on the site to ensure we could finish it on time.
 With a group effort, we finished with minutes to spare.
-The pastor was able to come down and bless the homes, which you can see below in the photos.
+The pastor was able to come down and bless the homes.

 What was your favourite part of the trip?